cschnaars/FEC-Scraper-Toolbox/README.md

     past seven days.
 The function returns a list of these reports.
 * Calls verify_reports to test whether filings filed for download by consume_rss already have been downloaded.
-If so, the function verifies the length of the file matches the length of the file posted on the FEC website.
+If so, the function verifies the length of the downloaded file matches the length of the file posted on the FEC website.
 When the lengths do not match, the saved file is deleted and retained in the download list.
 * Uses multiprocessing and calls download_report to download each report returned by verify_reports.
 This subroutine verifies the length of each downloaded file and will attempt to download a file